 What does Meghan eat to get such shiny hair?

-It comes as little surprise that health-conscious Megan eats a balanced diet, which translates to healthy hair and skin!
-The star loves to kickstart her day with a green juice, previously revealing she blends and apple, kale, spinach, lemon, and ginger together.
+It's hardly surprising that health-conscious Megan eats a balanced diet, which translates to healthy hair and skin!
+The star loves to kickstart her day with a green juice, previously revealing she blends apple, kale, spinach, lemon, and ginger together.
 Lunch is often sushi or a salad, and she's also a big fan of avocados.
 Leafy greens are rich in vitamin E, which work at the cellular level to protect and strengthen hair and encourage its growth.